Issa alleges evidence of 'bias,' 'conspiracy' in DOJ IG report

 "When people say there was no evidence of bias, just the opposite, there was evidence of bias," Issa said Thursday in an interview with CNN's Wolf Blitzer on "The Situation Room."

-"But they couldn't get enough on one person, with the possible exception of Peter Strozk, to say that there was clear bias that was acted on."
+"But they couldn't get enough on one person, with the possible exception of Peter Strzok, to say that there was clear bias that was acted on."

 Issa said officials from the inspector general's office informed him Thursday that the FBI's conduct was biased overall but that there was not enough evidence of biased activity by individuals to prosecute them.

-Note: Correction: This story has been updated to correct the spelling of FBI Agent Peter Strzok's name.